eBay/jsonpipe/README.md

 ```

 ##Usage
 [jsonpipe.js](https://github.com/eBay/jsonpipe/blob/master/jsonpipe.js) is bundled as a [browserify CommonJS](http://dontkry.com/posts/code/browserify-and-the-universal-module-definition.html) module, so it can be used in the same node.js `require` style.
-It has only one API `flow` exposed
+It has only one API named `flow` exposed
 ```JavaScript
     var jsonpipe = require('jsonpipe');
 	/**